30067 - STORIA ECONOMICA / ECONOMIC HISTORY

 The teaching method of this course is based on lectures and class discussions.
 The lectures aim both to convey basic knowledge and develop narratives from evidence presented in the course readings.
 The lecturers encourage student participation by discussing the texts that students are required to read in advance of each class.

 In order to evaluate the acquisition of the aforementioned learning outcomes, the assessment of attending students comprises two partial examinations, each worth 50% of the final grade.

-- The first partial exam evaluates students on the Part I of the course content,
+- The first partial exam evaluates students on Part I of the course content

-- The final exam on Part II of the course content (see section 1.b).
+- The second partial exam evaluates students on Part II of the course content

-Both exams use a mix of open-ended and multiple-choice questions to test both basic knowledge of the course material, the understanding of key concepts introduced in the course readings, and the ability to summarise the narrative interpretations discussed in detail in class.
+Both exams use a mix of open-ended and multiple-choice questions to test both the understanding of key concepts introduced in the course readings, and the ability to summarise and discuss the issues addressed in class.

 The syllabus is available to students on the Bboard and comprised of a selection of chapters from different textbooks, complemented with a few additional texts.